philmayes/midi_maker/README.md

 ## Overview
 `midi_maker` interprets a text file (by convention using a .ini extension) and generates a midi file from it with the same filename in the same directory.
 ### Syntax
-The text file syntax is a list of commands with the format: `command param1=value1 param2=value2...`.
+The text file syntax is a list of commands with the format: `command param1=value1 param2=value2,value3...`.
 Values are case-sensitive.
-By convention, a param name is plural when it can take multiple values separated by commas.
+By convention, a parameter name is plural when it can take multiple values separated by commas.
+Comments start with`;`.

+Commands fall into two categories: definitions and performance.
+Definition commands all have a `name=xxxxx` parameter, and this name is used by the performance commands.
 Some command names like `volume` or `rhythm` are used twice; e.g. to define a rhythm, and to perform a rhythm.
 They are distinguished by the syntax.
-Comments start with`;`.

 ## Definition Commands
 These create the building blocks of a composition.
 They can occur in any order.